scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 * You must have the authority to pull scalar-ledger and scalardl-schema-loader container images.
 * You must configure the database properties in the helm chart custom values file.
-* You must confirm that replica count of the ledger and envoy pods in the scalardl-custom-values file is equal to the number of nodes.
+* You must confirm that replica count of the ledger and envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes.

 ### Deploy Scalar DL